 - Has a valid United States Social Security number

-The NLC not only benefits nurses, but it also helps employers to fill nursing positions and provides the public with increased protection and greater access to care.
+The NLC not only benefits nurses, but it also helps employers to fill nursing positions quickly and provides the public with increased protection and greater access to care.

 Advantages of the Nurse Licensure Compact

 State boards of nursing issue nursing licenses in terms of state legislation, and previously nurses could only provide nursing services to clients living in the states where they held a license.
 Here are the advantages of the nurse licensure compact.

 - Streamlines employment, without waiting for licensure.
 Before the nurse licensure compact was introduced, nurses needed to apply for and obtain a license if they wanted to work in another state.
 This is still the case in non-compact states and is costly and time-consuming.
 There are fees for the license application, license verification, and a criminal background check.
 Then weeks or even months could pass before the license is issued.